sehoonha/pydart/README.md

 </td>
 </tr>
 </table>

+- News!
+(06/SEP/2015)
+ + PyDART is updated for DART 5.0.

 ======
-PyDART is an open source python binding of [DART](https://github.com/dartsim/dart)(4.3.4), an open source physics simulator.
+PyDART is an open source python binding of [DART](https://github.com/dartsim/dart)(5.0), an open source physics simulator.
 All APIs are designed to provide a concise and powerful control on [DART](https://github.com/dartsim/dart) physics worlds.
 Further, a user can write simulations with a numerous python scientific libraries, such as [NumPy](http://www.numpy.org/)(linear algebra),